gecrooks/modern-python-template/README.md

 At a bare minimum the unit tests should run (almost) every line of code.
 If a line of code never runs, then how do you know it works at all?

 So we want to monitor the test coverage.
 The [pytest-cov](https://pypi.org/project/pytest-cov/) plugin to pytest will do this for us.
-Configuration is placed in the setup.cfg file (Config can also be placed in a seperate `.coveragerc`, but I think its better to avoid a proliferation of configuration files.)
+Configuration is placed in the setup.cfg file (Config can also be placed in a separate `.coveragerc`, but I think its better to avoid a proliferation of configuration files.)
 ```
 # pytest configuration
 [tool:pytest]